posva/talk-vuejs-and-typescript-a-complicated-relationship/README.md

   - Use Vue.extend, show limitations (3)
     - `required` is useless
-    - Could be much better with Typescript decorators
+    - Could be much better with TypeScript decorators
   - See https://vuejs.org/v2/guide/typescript.html
   - Lessons Learned

-    - Some API are designed in a not fully compatible Typescript way (not ergonomical). eg: we can add non-reactive things to Vue in `created` hook, but we need to declare the property somewhere (3):
+    - Some API are designed in a not fully compatible TypeScript way (not ergonomical). eg: we can add non-reactive things to Vue in `created` hook, but we need to declare the property somewhere (3):

     ```ts
     created () {